Scalable Control Variates for Monte Carlo Methods via Stochastic Optimization: Background

-\begin{itemize}[leftmargin=*] \item For approaches based on polynomials, \cite{Assaraf1999} proposed to select polynomial coefficients $\theta$ in order to minimize the sum-of-squares error $\sum_{i=1}^m (f(x_i) - g_\theta(x_i))^2$, which can be done through solving a linear system.
+\begin{itemize}[leftmargin=*] \item Motivated by physical considerations, \cite{Assaraf1999} proposed to use $g = H u$, based on the Schr\"{o}dinger-type Hamiltonian $ H = - 0.5 \Delta + 0.5( \sqrt{\pi})^{-1} \Delta \sqrt{\pi} , $ where $\Delta$ is the Laplacian and $u$ is a polynomial of fixed degree.
+See also \cite{Mira2013,Friel2014,Papamarkou2014}. \item An approach called \emph{control functionals} (CFs) was proposed in \cite{Oates2017}, where the set $\mathcal{G}$ consisted of functions of the form $ g = \nabla \cdot u + u \cdot \nabla \log \pi , $ where $\nabla \cdot$ denotes the divergence operator, $\nabla$ denotes the gradient operator and $u : \mathbb{R}^d \rightarrow \mathbb{R}^d$ is constrained to belong to a suitable Hilbert space of vector fields on $\mathbb{R}^d$.
+See also \cite{Barp2018,Oates2016CF2,South2020} for the connection with Stein's method. \item In more recent work, \cite{Zhu2018} extended the CF approach to the case where a NN is used to provide a parametric family of candidates for the vector field $u$.
+The set of all such functions $g$ generated using a fixed architecture of NN is taken as $\mathcal{G}$.
+See also \cite{tucker2017rebar,Liu2018}. \end{itemize} Thus, several related options are available for constructing a suitable candidate set $\mathcal{G}$.
+However, where existing literature diverges markedly is in the procedure used to select a suitable CV from this set: \begin{itemize}[leftmargin=*] \item For approaches based on polynomials, \cite{Assaraf1999} proposed to select polynomial coefficients $\theta$ in order to minimize the sum-of-squares error $\sum_{i=1}^m (f(x_i) - g_\theta(x_i))^2$.
 Here $g_\theta$ is used to emphasize the dependence on coefficients $\theta$ of the polynomial.
-For even moderate degree polynomials, the combinatorial explosion in the number of coefficients as $d$ grows necessitates regularized estimation of $\theta$; suitable regularizers are evaluated in \cite{Portier2018,South2019}. \item For the CF approaches, regularized estimation is essential since the Hilbert space of vector fields is infinite dimensional.
+For even moderate degree polynomials, the combinatorial explosion in the number of coefficients as $d$ grows necessitates regularized estimation of $\theta$; suitable regularizers are evaluated in \cite{Portier2018,South2019}. \item For the CF approaches, regularized estimation is essential since the Hilbert space is infinite dimensional.
 Here, \cite{Oates2017} proposed to select $g$ as a minimal norm element of the Hilbert space for which the interpolation equations $f(x_i) = c + g(x_i)$ are satisfied for all $i = 1,\dots,m$ and some $c \in \mathbb{R}$.
 A major drawback of this approach is the $O(m^3)$ computational cost. \item The approach based on NN also exploited a sum-of-squares error, but in \cite{Zhu2018} the authors proposed to include an additional regularizer term $\lambda \sum_{i=1}^m g_\theta(x_i)^2$, for some pre-specified constant $\lambda$, to avoid over-fitting of the NN.
-Optimization over $\theta$, the parameters of the NN that enter into $g_\theta$, was performed using stochastic gradient descent. \end{itemize}
+Optimization over $\theta$, the parameters of the NN that enter into $g_\theta$, was performed using stochastic gradient descent. \end{itemize} It is therefore apparent that, in existing literature, the construction of the candidate set $\mathcal{G}$ is intimately tied to the approach used to select a suitable element from it.
+This makes it difficult to draw meaningful conclusions about which CVs are most suitable for a given task; from a theoretical perspective, existing analyses make assumptions that are mutually incompatible and, from a practical perspective, the different techniques and software involved in implementing existing methods precludes a straightforward empirical comparison.
+Our attention therefore turns next to the construction of a general framework that can be used to learn a wide range of CVs, including polynomial, kernel and NN, under a single set of theoretical assumptions and algorithmic parameters, enabling a systematic assessment of CV methods to be performed.